-Almost next door to the palace sits the magnificent Scottish Parliament.
+Opposite the palace sits the Scottish Parliament.
 Head inside and watch parliament in session from the public viewing gallery or take a guided tour around the building and learn all about its fascinating architecture.

-The cafe in the Parliament Building is excellent, so if you’re keen to eat and go, grabbing something here is a great idea.
-Alternatively, we love the delicious range of food on offer in The Storytelling Centre’s café.
+The cafe in the Scottish Parliament is excellent, so if you’re keen to eat and go, grabbing something here is a great idea.

 The Scott Monument

 Stretching 200ft into the air, the awe-inspiring Scott Monument is well worth a visit.
-You can choose to view this impressive tower from the ground, or by the climbing the 287 steps where you’ll be rewarded with spectacular views across the city.
+You can choose to view this impressive tower from the ground, or by taking a guided tour to the third floor viewing platform, where you’ll be rewarded with spectacular views across the city.

-Dedicated to Edinburgh author Sir Walter Scott, it is one of the largest monuments to a writer anywhere in the world.
+Dedicated to Edinburgh-born author Sir Walter Scott, it is one of the largest monuments to a writer anywhere in the world.

 Princes Street Gardens

 Time to relax like the locals.
-This is one of Edinburgh residents’ favourite spots to take a break from a busy afternoon shopping, especially when the weather is nice.
-Bring a picnic or treat yourself to an ice cream from one of the vans at the Mound, sit back and enjoy the view.
+Princes Street Gardens is one of Edinburgh residents’ favourite spots to take a break from a busy afternoon shopping, especially when the weather is nice.
+Bring a picnic or treat yourself to an ice cream, sit back and enjoy the view.

-The gardens separate the Old and New Town, and from this vantage point, below the castle, there’s lots of beauty to take in.
+The gardens separate Edinburgh’s UNESCO World Heritage Old and New Towns and from this vantage point, below the Castle, there’s lots of beauty to take in.

 National Galleries of Scotland

-After you’ve strolled around the gardens, it’s worth popping into the National Galleries of Scotland.
-There are some beautiful paintings on display from artists as rich and diverse as Da Vinci and Monet, Raphael and Constable.
+After you’ve strolled around the gardens, it’s worth popping into the Scottish National Gallery.
+There are a rich and diverse range of paintings on display from acclaimed artists such as Rembrandt, Monet, Raphael and Constable.

-As well as the spacious public exhibitions - which are free - there are touring exhibitions from some of the world’s most well-known (and loved) across the ages so do check out what’s on and buy a ticket for something wonderful.
+As well as the spacious public exhibitions – which are free – there are touring exhibitions from some of the world’s most well-known (and loved) artists, so do check out what’s on.

 Dinner, Drinks and Dancing

-Time to visit a completely different type of palace now - Brewhemia is Scotland’s only ‘Beer Palace’.
+Time to visit a completely different type of palace now – Brewhemia is Scotland’s only ‘Beer Palace’.
 This building is a wonderland, with many floors and mezzanines, secret rooms and clashing styles and themes.
-As well as an incredible selection of drinks (non-drinkers will not be disappointed) there’s a great Scottish menu and plenty of atmosphere on offer.
-Local musicians, cabaret acts, live bands and everything in between is on offer to entertain and wow.
+As well as an incredible selection of drinks (non-drinkers will also not be disappointed) there’s a great Scottish menu, as well as a regular programme of local musicians, cabaret acts and live bands.

-For a quiet, more laid back drink we love finding a corner table in one of the bars in the large hotels like The Balmoral, The Scotsman or The George.
-But if you fancy a good old-fashioned pub crawl, then head to Edinburgh’s famous Grassmarket.
-You’ll love bouncing from pub to pub, enjoying the banter and the fun.
+For a quiet, more laid-back drink we love finding a table in one of the city’s grand hotel bars such as The Balmoral, The Scotsman or The George.
+But if you fancy a good old-fashioned pub crawl, then head to Edinburgh’s famous Grassmarket where you can wander from pub to pub, enjoying the banter and fun.

 Ah, Sunday.
 In our opinion, the best day of the week.

-We’re going on a gentle walking tour today around some of Edinburgh’s neighbourhoods.
-They’re all connected by a beautiful, peaceful walk so you can enjoy a much calmer pace of life today.
+We’re going on a gentle walking tour today around some of Edinburgh’s neighbourhoods, all of which are connected by a beautiful, peaceful walk.

-Wander around the beautiful stalls in this impressive artisan market, where you'll find a treasure trove of delights, including luxury candles, delicious bread, handmade soaps and food from around the world.
+Wander around the beautiful stalls in this impressive artisan market, where you’ll find a treasure trove of delights, including luxury candles, delicious bread, handmade soaps and food from around the world.
 Open every Sunday all year round from 10am to 4pm, Stockbridge Market is vibrant and friendly and full of excellent products sold by people who genuinely care about what they make.
-It’s a lovely way to indulge the senses and enjoy meeting locals and soaking up the atmosphere.
-There here are plenty of tasty treats on offer, so don’t overeat at breakfast!
+There are plenty of tasty treats on offer, so don’t overeat at breakfast!

 The Water of Leith Walkway